ehyland/docker-silverstripe-dev/README.md

     - Database: silverstripe
     - Port: 3306

-## Run commands within the docker dontainer
+## Run commands within the docker container
 1. Attach terminal to docker container
     *think of this as ssh-ing into your container*